Personal safety

 - Consider obtaining safety statistics for your airline, cruise ship, or for driving in your destination country (see resources below).

-- Never accept drinks from strangers or leave your drink unattended and make sure all drinks are prepared in front of you.
+- Never accept drinks from strangers, including free "shots" in bars, or leave your drink unattended and make sure all drinks are prepared in front of you.

 - Always buy alcoholic drinks from a reputable vendor and check bottle seals are intact.
 Take extreme care when buying spirit-based drinks.
 Bottles may appear to be genuine when they're not, and labels may not be accurate.
 If the price of alcohol looks too good to be true, it probably is.
 Check branded products; do not purchase products with labels that are poorly printed or with typographical errors.